offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

 3. Again: minimum (or even no) changes needed in the Tor Browser codebase: since queries happen in the Tor daemon, no additional [Sauteed Onions][] Web Extension will be needed.
-4. Minimum changes needed in the Tor daemons since [Proposal 279][] should be already implemented.
+4. Minimum changes needed in the Tor daemons since the Tor NS API should be already implemented.
 Only a new Tor NS API plugin and backend resolvers are needed.
 5. Again: works with the existent HTTPS infrastructures (no need for an ACME